Lightning Assist vs PhraseExpress: Which Text Expander is Better?

 Canonical comparison on the main site (PhraseExpress)

 For a scannable marketing comparison of the same competitor, see Lightning Assist vs PhraseExpress.
 For every head-to-head we publish, use the comparisons hub.
-If the reader is specifically looking to replace PhraseExpress with a modern stack, PhraseExpress alternative states positioning in product language rather than blog tone.

 When PhraseExpress still wins on paper